Los Angeles Probate Administration Lawyer

-Pay debts and Expenses of the Estate
+- Pay debts and Expenses of the Estate

-Prepare an accounting for the beneficiaries and the Court
+- Prepare an accounting for the beneficiaries and the Court

-Distribute assets to beneficiaries
+- Distribute assets to beneficiaries

 Because the laws of the State in which you reside will determine who receives your property if you die without a will, you can decide for yourself who gets your property if you have a will or a living trust.
 If you die with a trust, then you can avoid probate, saving time and money and keeping your estate out of the public eye.
 Because of our tax and estate planning knowledge, we will help to keep as much as possible of the estate for later distribution to the beneficiaries.